nginxinc/nginx-ingress-workshops/Rancher/labs/lab1/readme.md

 <br/>

-During Part1 of this Rancher Master Class Series, you installed and configured the following:
+During Part 1 of this Rancher Master Class Series, you installed and configured the following:

 - Rancher Desktop for Mac (Windows version coming soon)
 - Configure Rancher Desktop resources